awsdocs/amazon-ec2-user-guide/doc_source/monitoring-volume-status.md

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

 1. In the navigation pane, choose **Events**\.
+All instances and volumes that have events are listed\.

-1. All instances and volumes that have events are listed\.
-You can filter by volume to view only volume status\.
+1. You can filter by volume to view only volume status\.
 You can also filter on specific status types\.

 1. Select a volume to view its specific event\.
 ![\[Viewing volume events\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/images/ViewVolEvents-gwt.png)

 If you have a volume where I/O is disabled, see [Working with an Impaired Volume](#work_volumes_impaired)\.
-If you have a volume where I/O performance is below normal, this might be a temporary condition due to an action you have taken \(e\.g\., creating a snapshot of a volume during peak usage, running the volume on an instance that cannot support the I/O bandwidth required, accessing data on the volume for the first time, etc\.\)\.
+If you have a volume where I/O performance is below normal, this might be a temporary condition due to an action you have taken \(for example, creating a snapshot of a volume during peak usage, running the volume on an instance that cannot support the I/O bandwidth required, accessing data on the volume for the first time, etc\.\)\.

 **To view events for your volumes with the command line**